dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 ## 5. What's Left To Do

 ### Next Steps
+1. Experiment with more datasets and possibly more CNN architectures
-1. Create charts and visualizations of results
+2. Create charts and visualizations of results
-2. Deeper analysis of when fractal features work best
+3. Analysis on when fractal features work best
-3. Explore combining ZFrac + CNN features for potential improvements
+4. Explore combining ZFrac + CNN features for potential improvements

 ---

 ## 6. Key Findings

-Based on our completed experiments:
+Based on our experiments so far:

 1. **CNNs don't learn fractal patterns** - Low CKA scores (0.17-0.30) confirm that CNNs learn different features than fractal geometry

 2. **Fractal features excel at defect detection** - On KolektorSDD, ZFrac achieved 90% accuracy, showing fractal patterns are highly relevant for surface defect detection

-3. **Massive time savings** - ZFrac trains **100-150× faster** than CNNs with ~1000× fewer parameters
+3. **Massive time savings** - ZFrac trains faster than CNNs with ~1000× fewer parameters

-4. **Trade-off exists** - CNNs achieve higher accuracy, but at significant computational cost.
+4. **Trade-off exists** - CNNs achieve higher accuracy.
 For resource-limited scenarios, ZFrac is a viable alternative

 ---